-The Hellenic Republic (Greece) signed the Mine Ban Treaty on 3 December 1997 and ratified on 25 September 2003, becoming a State Party on 1 March 2004.
+The Hellenic Republic (Greece) signed the Mine Ban Treaty on 3 December 1997 and ratified it on 25 September 2003, becoming a State Party on 1 March 2004.

 Greece regularly submits annual Article 7 transparency reports.
 It most recently submitted a report in May 2022, which covers calendar year 2021.

 Greece is not party to the Convention on Cluster Munitions.